datapand/piano010/pages/en/privacy-policy.md

 - Register, place an order, purchase
 - Subscribe to our newsletter, respond to surveys, or fill out forms

 Personal data may include name, email address, mailing address, phone number, and payment information.
-Information entered during purchase is managed by Wix, which also hosts www.piano010.nl.
+Information entered during purchase is managed by Tentary.com.
 Third-party links provided during purchases are governed by the terms of those sites.

 #### 2.2 Non-personal Identification Information
 We may collect non-personal data, such as: